gomtl/golangmontreal.org/content/events/gomtl-01-talks.fr.md

       connect from client for transmission of the data, we'll write a server and implement sockets inside it and echo the request.

+  - title: "Quick & Scalable Development - Micro-Services Monolithically?"
+    presenter:
+      name: Peter El-Jiz
+      tagline: Backend & iOS Developer / Golang Montreal Team
+      twitter: peterjiz
+    abstract: |
+      How to design and rapidly develop a backend that could be made to scale.
+      More specifically by using Go interfaces, you could develop your app monolithically as a bunch of services.
+Because each service is an interface, you could easily swap out your service with a network-based implementation, and separate into smaller micro-services.

   - title: "Spelunking in the standard library: A net/http adventure!"
     presenter:
       name: Olivier Tremblay